Bosurgi/Curse-Of-Strahd-Map-Tracker/README.md

 # To Implement
 1. Slider to chose between three distances.
-2. Data permanence with Screen Rotation
+2. User Search on DropDown Menu
 3. Better UI